LABS-EU3/hackton-frontend/README.md

 ## Getting Started

-`cd` into hackton-frontend and run `npm start` or `yarn start` in the console after cloning the repository.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

+To get started with this project you need a basic knowledge of the following.
+`Javascript (ES6)
+NodeJs
+SQL (Postgres)
+Version Control (Git)`

+### Installation

-In the project directory, you can run: `npm install` or `yarn install`
+* After cloning the repository, in the project directory, `cd` into hackton-frontend and you can run: `npm install` or `yarn install` in the console.
+* Then run `npm start` or `yarn start`.

+### Enviroment Variables
+The following should be inside `.env` file for the app to function correctly.

+`REACT_APP_API_URL='https://hackton-staging.herokuapp.com'`

 ## Running the tests